sindresorhus/conf/readme.md

 **Note:** The `default` value will be overwritten by the `defaults` option if set.

 #### rootSchema

 Type: `object`

 Top-level properties for the schema.
-Requires a `schema` option to be provided, and cannot contain a `properties` field.
+Requires the `schema` option to be specified, and cannot contain a `properties` field.

 Example: